 All mathematics students are strongly encouraged to use Physics 140-240 as their Natural Science distribution requirement and to acquire a working knowledge of computers and their languages.
-Many of the careers open to mathematics majors involve heavy use of computing, and students preparing for such a career should take several computing courses.
+Many of the careers open to mathematics majors involve heavy use of computing, and students preparing for such a career should take several computing courses, including EECS 280 and EECS 281.

-Upper-level courses taken at another college or university can be used to satisfy major requirements only with written permission of the Director of Undergraduate Programs.
-Documentation (syllabus and text in English) is required to verify the equivalence of the external course.
-Any course that will count towards the GPA of the degree must meet the math department's general standards for transfer credit (no on-line courses).
+Upper-level courses taken at another college or university can be used to satisfy major requirements only with written permission from the Director of Undergraduate Programs.
+Documentation (for example: syllabus, exams) is required to verify the equivalence of the external course.
+The text of the documentation must be officially translated into English.
+Any course that will count towards the degree must meet the math department's general standards for transfer credit.
+Students may submit a request to have their transfer credits evaluated to https://prep.math.lsa.umich.edu/transfercredit/extinstfind.
+Transfer courses do not count towards the student's GPA.

-In particular, students are required to complete at least 24 credit hours for the Mathematics Major (parts I-IV) in residence.
-At least 6 of these credit hours should be from the basic courses (part II), and at least 9 of these credit hours should be from the elective requirement (part III) and the cognate requirement (part IV).
+In particular, per LSA rules, students are required to complete at least 24 credit hours for the mathematics major (parts I-V).
+The Mathematics Department requires that a minimum of 18 mathematics credits should be taken in residency (at the University of Michigan, Ann Arbor campus).
+Six of these credits must come from the basic courses (part II) and nine from the core courses (part III) and/or cognate courses (part IV).
+The 18 credits for residency may include pre-requisites taken in Math.